Interested in seeing your work through a different lens? Looking for an immersive, eye-opening adventure? This program may be for you.

 How will the credits apply to my degree?

 You’ll get up to 15 credits for the semester.
 In an advising session with Ila you’ll sort out how the credits apply in Degreeworks, and then connect with your individual advisor to confirm the plan.

 So far, students in the BFAs in Studio, Art Education, and Graphic Design have taken this program.
-Students in the Art Minor can also apply the credits to the Minor.
+These courses can also be counted in the Art Minor.

-For BFA Studio students, the courses apply in the following manner:
+For BFA Studio Art students, the courses apply in the following manner:

 - ART 3830 – Penland Studio (1-9) Studio Electives